 E[BTT]=||x*||||u||.
 (5)

 Note that the definitions presented here can only be applied to autonomous systems at steady state (Metzler & Sierra, 2018).
-Therefore, these formulas were used to characterize the NSC dynamics of mature healthy trees where the carbon inflow u and the coefficients in B (the fraction of carbon transferred between pools) do not change over time.
+Therefore, these formulas were used to characterize the NSC dynamics of mature and healthy trees where the carbon inflow u and the coefficients in B do not change over time.
 To characterize NSC dynamics, the age and transit time distributions were calculated only for the NSC pools of the described models in Fig. 1 and Fig. 2.

 Estimation of NSC ages and transit times of trees under carbon source limitation (out of steady state)

-We estimated time-dependent NSC age and transit time distributions for every year after the assimilation input (u(t)) was set to zeroABTT, but keeping the transfer carbon coefficients (matrix B) constant.
-We used zero assimilation to have a clear view of how trees use their NSC when they depend exclusively on stored NSC.
-This approach allowed us to evaluate how limitations in carbon assimilation would impact the age and transit time distributions of carbon in mature healthy trees.
-The changes in these quantities reflect how old the remaining NSC reserves are, and how old is the carbon used for respiration is at each time step.
+We estimated time-dependent NSC age and transit time distributions for 40 years after the assimilation input (u(t)) was set to zero ( fA(y,t), fBTT(y, t) ), while keeping the transfer carbon coefficients (matrix B) constant.
+We used zero assimilation to have a clear view of how trees use their NSC when they depend exclusively on storage.
+This approach allowed us to evaluate how limitations in carbon assimilation would impact the age and transit time distributions of carbon in mature and healthy trees.
+The changes in these quantities reflect the age of remaining NSC reserves and the age of carbon used for respiration at each time step under carbon limitation.

-In our simulations, we maintained the assimilation flux u(t) constant at the levels reported for healthy trees in steady state (Table 2) for the first 10 years (t<t0), and then set it to zero in any subsequent time t ≥ t0.
+In our simulations, we kept the assimilation flux u(t) constant at the levels reported for healthy trees in steady state (Table 2) for the first 10 years (t<t0), and then set it to zero in any subsequent time t ≥ t0until t=50.
 Until t0, the NSC age and transit time distributions fA(y) and fBTT(y) did not change.
-These distributions constitute the initial (steady state) conditions for the system prior to the disturbance.
-The mathematical framework for estimating the age and transit time densities when the elements of the system (equation 1) depend on time, and are out of steady state, was developed by Metzler et al., (2018).
-We therefore estimated the NSC age and transit time densities for the subsequent times t>t0 using the formulas described in Metzler et al. (2018).
+These distributions constitute the initial (steady state) conditions for the system prior to the carbon limitation.
+The mathematical framework for estimating the age and transit time distributions when the elements of the system (Equation 1) depend on time, and are out of steady state, was developed by Metzler et al., (2018).
+The approach consists of solving the system of differential equations (Equation 1) first, and then take this solution to reconstruct an analogous linear system of differential equations with the same solution trajectory.
+From the new system, it is possible to obtain a mathematical object called the state transition operator, which encapsulates all the dynamics of the system, including the probabilities of carbon particles moving from one pool to another.
+Since we know the initial age distributions from the steady-state system, we use the state transition operator to move the initial age distribution forward in time.
+We therefore estimated the NSC age and transit time distributions and their respective mean values for the subsequent times t>t0 .
+We calculated the percentage of the NSC consumed in each time step after the carbon limitation started by computing the solutions of each model (Equation 1) for each time step, which gives us the amount of the NSC remaining in each carbon pool, and then subtracting this quantity from the initial amount of NSC in the system.
 We used the python packages “bgc-md” and “CompartmentalSystems”, which implement the formulas required for these computations (Metzler et al., 2018).

 Sensitivity and uncertainty of the NSC mean age and mean transit time to variations in sink strength